 Subscription boxes are one of the most satisfying businesses to run.
 You curate something people love, they sign up, and money arrives on a predictable schedule every month.
 According to McKinsey, the subscription e-commerce market has grown by more than 100% annually over the past decade.
+That kind of compounding demand is why a single good box, sold to the right community, can throw off more reliable income than a storefront full of one-time products.

 Step 1: Choose Your Niche (This Is Everything)